lej333/LinkLy/README.md

 `"ConnectionStrings": { "DefaultConnection": "{{ChangeThisWithConnectionString}}" }`

 #### Defaults
 Change the following default in appsettings.config with your base domain name.
+This domain name will be used by default for all customers who will use your copy of LinkLy application.

 `"Defaults": { "Domain": "{{your base domain}}" }`